JuliaLang/julia/doc/manual/conversion-and-promotion.rst

 happens automatically.
-There are definitions of catch-all promotion methods for a number of other arithmetic and mathematical functions in `promotion.jl <https://github.com/JuliaLang/julia/blob/master/base/promotion.jl>`_, but beyond that, there are hardly any calls to ``promote`` required in the Julia standard library.
-The most common usages of ``promote`` occur in outer constructors methods, provided for convenience, to allow constructor calls with mixed types to delegate to an inner type with fields promoted to an appropriate common type.
+There are definitions of catch-all promotion methods for a number of other arithmetic and mathematical functions in `promotion.jl <https://github.com/JuliaLang/julia/blob/master/base/promotion.jl>`_, but beyond that, there are hardly any calls to :func:`promote` required in the Julia standard library.
+The most common usages of :func:`promote` occur in outer constructors methods, provided for convenience, to allow constructor calls with mixed types to delegate to an inner type with fields promoted to an appropriate common type.
 For example, recall that